 How Is Property Divided?

-Step 1: Identify Property and Liabilities
+Step 1: Identify Property and Debts

 Step 2: Assess Contributions